 First, check that your device has a strong cellular network strength or reception.
-Mobile Hotspot could go off automatically on your Android device if there's no active cellular or internet connection.
-Hopefully, the area you're in has a strong network coverage.
-You could also try disabling the mobile hotspot and turn it back on after a while.
+Mobile Hotspot could go off automatically on your Android device if there’s no active cellular or internet connection.
+Hopefully, the area you’re in has strong network coverage.
+You could also try disabling the mobile hotspot and turning it back on after a while.
 Better still, put your device in AirPlane mode for some minutes and turn it off.

 1. Restart Phone

-It's common for (some features of) Android devices to act up after running too many apps/processes or staying on for a long period.
+It’s common for (some features of) Android devices to act up after running too many apps/processes or staying on for a long period.
 Luckily, simply restarting the device can restore the affected features, apps, or processes back to normalcy.
-Restart your Andriod smartphone or tablet if the mobile hotspot keeps turning off.
+Restart your Android smartphone or tablet if the mobile hotspot keeps turning off.
 Hold the power button and hit Restart on the power options.

 Proceed to the next solution if Mobile Hotspot still keeps going off after restarting your device.

 A few Android phones have Timeout Settings to turn off internet tethering automatically if no devices are connected.
 So check your phone’s Mobile Hotspot setup for any timeout configuration.

 Step 1: Launch Settings and select ‘Network & Internet.’

 Step 2: Select ‘Hotspot & tethering.’